 Deferred Suspension: A suspension, but which is deferred subject to a definite or indefinite period of observation and review.
 If a student is found responsible for a further violation of the university Student Disciplinary Regulations or an order of a judiciary body, suspension may be recommended to the Dean of Students Office.

 Defined Length Suspension: The student is dropped from the university for a specific length of time.
 This suspension cannot be for less than one semester or more than two years.
 Reinstatement may be contingent upon meeting the written requirements specified at the time the sanction was imposed, if any.

 Indefinite Suspension: The student is dropped from the university indefinitely.
 Reinstatement may be contingent upon meeting the written requirements specified at the time the sanction was imposed, if any.
 Normally, a student who is suspended indefinitely may not be reinstated for a minimum of two years.

 Expulsion: The student is permanently deprived of the opportunity to continue at the university in any status.

-Transcript Notation: A notation is made on the student's academic transcript.
+Transcript Notation: When a student is sanctioned with an expulsion, suspension, or revocation of admission, a notation is made on the student's academic transcript.